 Standard safety features include dual front airbags, ISOFIX, brake assist and ABS with EBD.

 Very flamboyant French crossover styling, will stand out from its competitors.

 Ride quality is among the best in its class.
 Impressive bad road ability.

-No Apple CarPlay and Android Auto connectivity in the infotainment system of the Renault Captur
+No Apple CarPlay and Android Auto connectivity.
+Both the Creta and S-Cross offer the same.